Winter returns: Ireland braces for incoming polar air mass

 In sport it is called the “commentator’s curse”.
 A commentator will remark on how well a team or an individual is playing, only for things to take a dramatic turn for the worse moments later.

-This display of hubris has clearly displeased the weather gods as things are about to get dramatically colder.
+This display of hubris has clearly displeased the weather gods as it is about to get dramatically colder.

 “A real blast of winter is coming,” warned Met Éireann forecaster Siobhan Ryan.
 Temperatures around Christmas were four degrees above normal for the time and that carried on into the New Year period.
 Now they are going to be lower than normal for the foreseeable future, she says.